paketo-buildpacks/rfcs/text/utilities/0009-apt-buildpack-and-extension.md

 1. See prior art to see how it was always created by the community

-2. The work needed to have an initial Paketo APT buildpack would be to have an official fork into `paketo-community` or `paketo-buildpacks` and integrate it with existing CI and release mechanisms
+2. The work needed to have an initial Paketo APT buildpack would be to have an official fork into `paketo-buildpacks` and integrate it with existing CI and release mechanisms

 ## Rationale and Alternatives